-The ability to produce high quality AAV vectors at scale is a critical success factor in AAV gene therapy.
+The ability to produce high quality AAV vectors at commercial-scale is a critical success factor in AAV gene therapy.
 While at the NIH, Robert Kotin, Ph.D., our Vice President of Production, and other members of our current production team invented and developed a baculovirus AAV production system, which we use and have continued to improve.
 This system has a number of attributes that enable high quality commercial-scale manufacturing, including:

 - High Yield.
 A single manufacturing run at 500-liter scale can yield many thousands of doses of an AAV gene therapy. - High Purity.
-A relatively high percentage of AAV vectors contain the therapeutic DNA, reducing the number of empty vectors compared to alternative manufacturing approaches.
+A relatively high percentage of AAV vectors contain the therapeutic DNA, reducing the number of empty capsids compared to alternative manufacturing approaches.
 In addition, the baculovirus system eliminates the risk of introducing mammalian cell derived impurities. - Scalability.
-This process is reproducible at volumes ranging from 0.02 liters to 500 liters. - Established Regulatory Framework.
-AAV gene therapy products manufactured with the baculovirus system include Glybera, the only approved AAV gene therapy product in the Western world, and the marketed vaccines Flublok and Cervarix.
+This process is reproducible at volumes ranging from 0.02 liters to 500 liters. - Promising Regulatory Framework.
+Although to date no gene therapy product has been approved in the United States, products manufactured with the baculovirus system include the AAV gene therapy, Glybera, which is approved in Europe, and the marketed vaccines Flublok and Cervarix.